 Appearance

-The largest species, Dunkleosteus Terrelli, is thought to have reached its maximum size and weight, rendering it among the largest placoderms ever known.
-Darkeosteus might have been a somewhat sluggish but forceful swimmer because of its two-section bony, armored exoskeleton.
-Dunkleosteus has two pairs of pointed bony plates that created a beak-like framework that held the pair of teeth, notable features that distinguish it from other species.
+The largest species, Dunkleosteus Terrelli, is among the largest placoderms ever known.
+It might have been a sluggish but forceful swimmer because of its two-section bony, armored exoskeleton.
+It has two pairs of pointed bony plates that create a beak-like framework that holds the pair of teeth.

-The Dunkleosteus is believed to have measured between 15 and 19.6 ft in length, according to more moderate estimations.
-The largest species was estimated to have a huge size of 30 ft and weigh around 9,000 lbs according to the most current effort to reconstruct this organism by matching it to contemporary oceanic sharks in related circumstances.
+It is believed to have measured between 15 and 19.6 ft in length, according to more moderate estimations.
+The largest species was estimated to have a huge size of 30 ft and weigh around 9,000 lbs.

 Diet

-Dunkleosteus was indeed a top predator of its environment and a pelagic fish that roamed the seas of planet Earth.
-The cranium and jaw muscles were joined by a special linking system that allowed Dunkleosteus to rapidly toggle between opening and closing its jaws.
+Dunkleosteus was indeed a hypercarnivorous apex predator of its environment and a pelagic fish that roamed the seas of planet Earth.
+The skull and jaw muscles were joined by a special linking system that allowed Dunkleosteus to toggle between opening and closing its jaws rapidly.
 In this manner, the jaw generated a powerful bite force strong enough to shred prey.

 Reproduction